The Weight of the Earth

 Danterr are an industry leader in the sourcing and delivery of high-quality dowels in all cuts, shapes, diameters and finishes to any project Australia wide.
 Next time you are on a road, or landing in a plane, or looking up at a building, or taking a smooth ride on a train, or enjoying a museum, or riding a bike a cross a bridge, remember that the concrete around you is actually not one big piece, but many little pieces held together by steel dowels.

 Danterr are your one stop shop should you need these wonderful inventions for your residential, commercial or civil project.
-Concrete is still the best, but to be the best, concrete needs dowels, and Danterr have access to every shape, size, cut and specialised finished dowel that you could possibly need.
+Concrete is still the best building material, but to be the best, concrete needs dowels, and Danterr have access to every shape, size, cut and specialised finished dowel that you could possibly need.

-Enquire now for all your concrete needs and mention this blog to receive a bit of special treatment from our sales team if you are enquiring about dowels!
+Enquire now for all your building material and concrete needs and mention this blog to receive a bit of special treatment from our sales team if you are enquiring about dowels!

 Free Call – 1800 262 383